BrownCAB/e-commerce/README.md

 - [Questions](#Questions)

 ## Description
 My challenge is to create an e-commerce back end.
-I will be working with Express.js APIto configure using Sequelize.
+I will be working with Express.js API to configure using Sequelize.
 The goal is to connect to the database, and that should have functioning CRUD commands.

 ## Installation
 1. To install application, clone using "git clone" command via the HTTP or SSH link on github.